jimhigson/jims_shaders/README.md

 Install `@blockstacking/jims-shaders` from npm with npm/yarn/pnpm/whatever.

+## Performance

+I get 60fps on my 2021 iphone, and 120fps in 4k on my M4 Macbook.
+Haven't tested anything lower spec than this, but the shaders shouldn't be expensive to run.
+If they're lagging, turning off multisampling (for the shaders that use it) is probably going to make the biggest difference.

 ## Why?

 In short to make my [head over heels remake a bit less pixel-y](https://blockstack.ing) in a realistic way.